DeveloperAlly/Hashnode-Blogs/clden73ta000f08judlerd65d.md

 ## 🐠 The Bacalhau Roadmap

-We're currently building out a way for you to run Bacalhau directly from your smart contracts!!!
+**We're currently building out a way for you to run Bacalhau directly from your smart contracts!!!!** This project is called Project Frog / Project Lilypad.

+Keep an eye on the progress of this by signing up to our newsletter or the below socials.

 ## ✍️ Keep in touch!